We Have 1.06 Products.

 Unbounce Product Adoption Metrics

 How do we measure adoption at Unbounce?
 To understand, it helps to explain a little about how we define a customer.
-In the old days, a customer was any signup, someone who started a 30-day trial.
-Over time we learned we should be measuring a little deeper into the customer lifecycle, and decided a customer was someone who paid us twice; once after the 30-day trial, and again after sixty days.
+In the old days, a customer was any signup, someone who started a trial.
+Over time we learned we should be measuring a little deeper into the customer lifecycle, and decided a customer was someone who paid us twice; after the trial, and again after sixty days.